KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: User studies

-These results suggest that the exoskeleton with force feedback enhanced task performance relative to the free-hand condition, with shorter completion times and fewer failures.
-Subjective measures were consistent with this outcome: workload ratings (NASA-TLX) were generally lower with the exoskeleton and participants considered force feedback helpful, while motor sounds were noticeable but not distracting or annoying.
-Notably, overall preference favored the exoskeleton.
-Together, these results suggest that this system enhances performance in virtual pick-and-place tasks and is well accepted by users.
+These results indicate that the force feedback condition improved task performance compared to the free hand condition, yielding shorter completion times and fewer failures.
+Subjective measures aligned with these findings: workload (NASA-TLX) was generally lower, force feedback was perceived as helpful, and motor sounds were noticeable but not distracting.
+Overall user preference favored the exoskeleton, supporting its effectiveness and acceptance in virtual pick-and-place tasks.